hannes/MonetDBLite/README.md

 con <- dbConnect(MonetDBLite::MonetDBLite(), dbdir)
 ```

-* Permanent Database

-If you want to store a database permanently, you should set the `dbdir` to some empty folder path on your local machine.
+* If you want to store a database permanently, you should set the `dbdir` to some empty folder path on your local machine.

 ```R
 library(DBI)